 If you installed additional heat pumps, enter their combined cost here.
 If you only have one heat pump, enter -0-.

-These lines cover heat pump water heaters and biomass stoves/boilers.
+These lines cover biomass stoves and biomass boilers.
 Skip if not applicable.

 Line 29g: Total